 As a work of art in its own right, the Portland Japanese Garden is also a natural vehicle through which to explore Japanese art and design.

-Beginning in 2008, the annual series of Art in the Garden exhibitions have featured the work of more than 40 artists.
+Beginning in 2008, the annual series of Art in the Garden exhibitions has featured the work of more than 40 artists.
 Most have come from Japan, but the series has also presented the work of American artists inspired by Japanese aesthetics, traditions, or materials.
-These varied exhibitions have introduced the work of both internationally-renowned artists and master craftsmen.
+These varied exhibitions have introduced the work of both internationally-renowned artists and master craftsmen in the Pavilion Gallery and Tanabe Gallery.

 Art in the Garden explores ideas and aesthetics integral to the fabric of life in Japan.
 By looking outside Western notions of fine art vs craft, the work chosen for exhibition aims instead to define the spirit of this complex culture and to reflect, whenever possible, the beauty of nature and the Garden itself.